 A Te Papa research team travelled to Dusky Sound: photographer Jean-Claude recalls a surprise encounter with bad-breathed whales.
 15 November 2016.
 We had made good progress since leaving Doubtful Sound on the Southern Winds, the DOC boat that supports conservation programmes around southern New Zealand.
 We were now sailing past

 The first-ever Fiji language week begins today with the theme Noqu Vosa, Noqu iYau Talei: My Language, My Treasure.
-The Pacific Cultures curators will be blogging daily with Fiji related stories from the collections and exhibitions at Te Papa.
-This is a tabua, a type of Fijian cultural valuable, made
+The Pacific Cultures curators will be blogging daily with Fiji-related stories from the collections and exhibitions at Te Papa.
+This is a tabua, a type of Fijian cultural valuable, made from

 Even in this well-informed age it’s surprising how much we still don’t know about the natural world – especially the oceans!
 All whales must come to the surface to breathe, despite this the Spade-tooth whale Mesoplodon traversii (Gray, 1874), an animal over 5m in length, has never been see alive, and until